tameemglewo/Big-Data-E-commerce-Product-Analysis-with-PySpark/README.md

 **Product Analysis**: Utilizing the transformed data to answer key business questions regarding product popularity, pricing, discounts, and inventory.
 Data Partitioning & Storage: Re-partitioning and loading transformed data into HDFS as Parquet files for optimized storage and retrieval.

-Bonus Task: Integrating with a PostgreSQL database to load transformed data as tables.

 ## Technologies Used
 **PySpark**: For distributed data processing and analysis.

 **Apache HDFS:** For distributed file storage.

 **Docker & Docker Compose:** For environment setup and service orchestration.

-**PostgreSQL**: For relational database storage.

 ## Repository Structure
 **commands.txt**: Contains all commands used to set up and interact with the Docker environment and HDFS.